 Simple crane spreader beams are designed to allow long loads to be slung evenly and safely.
-Crane spreader beams are a triangular shape with chains or slings connected to the end attachment points of the beam, whereas a crane lifting beam has a central lift point for the crane hook to attach.
+Crane spreader beams are triangular in shape with chains or slings connected to the end attachment points of the beam, whereas a crane lifting beam has a central lift point for the crane hook to attach.
 This helps minimize head height above the beam, however, being a central lifting point requires the size and strength of the beam to be much greater because the beam is not in compression; it is now in tension.

-As common worksite and warehouse tools, spreader beam mistakes and misuse occur frequently, and can be a serious workplace health and safety hazard.
+As common worksite and warehouse tools, spreader beam mistakes and misuse occur frequently and can be a serious workplace health and safety hazard.

-We’ve put together a spreader beam rules guide to help you stay safe at work when using crane spreader and crane lifting beams.
+We’ve put together a spreader beam rules guide to help you stay safe at work when using crane spreader beams and crane lifting beams.

-Spreader Beam Usage Rules
+Crane Spreader Beam Usage Rules

 1. Understanding the Beam’s Purpose